sderosiaux/every-single-day-i-tldr/README.md

 # 04-11-2017

+- https://github.com/sksamuel/scapegoat an alternative to FindBugs or checkstyle, to do static code analysis
 - https://serverjs.io/ server.js looks like a good and easy alternative to expressjs/koa
 - https://blemoine.github.io/scala-io-effects/ Very good talk about managing side effects in Scala.
 Option, Either, Monad transformers, Eff monad.